paul2011/jomres/README.txt

 ---------------------------

 Changes I made or Added:

-This is Jomres 9.9.15 with some new Plugins installed each day or week.
-These Plugins are now part of Jomres Core-Plugins.
+These Plugins are now part of Jomres core-minicomponents.
 In the Plugin Manager you will not see these installed, but they are.

 Plugins Installed So Far:
 - Access Control